ppudol/ppudol/README.md

 </div>

 ### About me

+- 🧑🏻‍💻 I'm Currently working at Eura7 as fullstack developer
+- 🌱 I'm currently learning symfony framework
+- 🔍 Interested in webdev and 3d printing
+- 📫 How to reach me: przemyslaw.padol@proton.me
+- 🏖️ In my free time I take photos and enjoy music

 <!--
 **hellisdigital/hellisdigital** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.